eHarmony/aloha/load-test.md

 `aloha-cli-[VERSION]-jar-with-dependencies.jar`.
 This contains the code necessary to run the infrastructure.
 The second entry is for the jar that has the proto definitions.
-This is only necessary when specififying the `-p` option along its argument: the protocol buffer class name whose type is used as the model input domain.
+This is only necessary when specififying the `-p` option along its argument: the protocol buffer canonical class name whose type is used as the model's domain.

+If `-p` is provided, the input format is expected to be one base64-encoded byte array per line.
+This is the same as in other CLI use cases.

 Like in other CLI use cases one can use the `--imports`, `--input-file`, `--output-file` options.
-The `--imports` option, like when creating a `CompiledSemantics` programmatically, augments the capabilities available to the model feature specifications.
+The `--imports` option--like when creating a `CompiledSemantics` programmatically--augments the capabilities available to the model feature specifications.

 The middle five parameters in the above command, prefixed by `--lt-` are load test-specific parameters.
 These include: